Search Docs by Keyword

 - Check “Remember password until FileZilla is closed”, otherwise it will prompt you periodically and interrupt transfers

 - Click OK

 Another password box will pop up as.
 This is for your OpenAuth token.
-Enter the code shown in your OpenAuth token window (Or Google Authenticator, if you are using that alternative token generator) and click OK.
+Enter the code shown in your OpenAuth token window (Or Google Authenticator or DUO Mobile, if you are using one of the alternative token generators) and click OK.

 You should now be connected to the cluster and see your local files in the left-hand pane and the remote files in the right-hand pane.
 You can drag and drop between them or drag and drop to/from file windows on your computer.
 When done, click the red X icon up top to disconnect.
 ADVANCED TOPIC: Filename filtering rules in Filezilla